j4w8n/supakit/README.md

 If you'd like to set options, pass them into a function at the root of your server hooks.

 #### Types
 Defaults are shown as the last option.
+You can reference more client options at [SupabaseClientOptions](https://github.com/supabase/supabase-js/blob/master/src/lib/types.ts).

 Client Auth Types:
 ```ts